modio/modio-docs/public/en-us/features/embed-hub/settings.md

 # Settings

+The following settings can be changed anytime, to control how your embed hub functions, from number of mods shown, to which social and community features like comments are activated.

 ## Visible when game is hidden

 This checkbox will only appear if your game is not yet live.
 It must be checked in order for your Embed Hub to be accessible and previewable.
 Members of your game's team will be able to log in to view the hub.